mike-trout/employees-app/README.md

 `docker build --tag employees-app .`

-To deploy the app, run:
+To run the container locally:

 `docker run -d -p 80:80 --link employees-service --name employees-app employees-app`

+The employees-service and its dependencies will need to have been started.

 The app is automatically built to [dockerhub](https://hub.docker.com/r/miketrout/employees-app) on a commit to master as `miketrout/employees-app:latest`